gmg-takehome/Example-BE/README.md

  - Some run command `node app.js`

 While seeds are provided, it is best to recieve an up-to-date db from the staging environment

+***Considerations***

+ - Tech Stack:
+  - The Tech Stack used for this example is like a MERN stack, except the M stands for MySQL.
+Express is robust and easily extensible.
+MySQL is just a standard SQL db system that is robust and performant.
+ - Performamce:
+  - We are perhaps taking a performance hit with Express, but with the Redis cluster on our EC2 we should more than make up the difference in performance.
+ - Extensibility:
+  - Between github CI/CD and the generalized file structure, adding or removing features should be relatively simple.